5hv5hvnk/GPT-from-scratch/README.md

 # transformer-from-scratch
-Goal is to create a transformer architecture from scratch
+Goal is to implement a GPT architecture from scratch